isomorphic-software/smartclient-docs/reference.md

 Definition of a linear gradient between two points, ([x1](#attr-lineargradientx1), [y1](#attr-lineargradienty1)) and ([x2](#attr-lineargradientx2), [y2](#attr-lineargradienty2)).

 ---
+## Object: ListProperties

+### Description
+Configuration of an HTML list in a [RichTextEditor](classes/RichTextEditor.md#class-richtexteditor).

+---
 ## Object: LoadingIndicatorSettings

 ### Description
 Set of properties to configure the loading indicator displayed by [FileLoader.showLoadingIndicator](classes/FileLoader.md#classmethod-fileloadershowloadingindicator)

+---
+## Object: MetricSettings

+### Description
+Defines a set of properties that are applicable to [additional value axes](classes/FacetChart.md#attr-facetchartextraaxismetrics) of a [FacetChart](classes/FacetChart.md#class-facetchart).

+These properties behave identically to the same-named properties of FacetChart.
+Two exceptions are the properties [gradationLineProperties](classes/MetricSettings.md#attr-metricsettingsgradationlineproperties) and [gradationZeroLineProperties](classes/MetricSettings.md#attr-metricsettingsgradationzerolineproperties) because they are used to draw tick marks along an extra value axis instead of lines through the chart rectangle.
+Also the default behavior of the [dataColors](classes/MetricSettings.md#attr-metricsettingsdatacolors) property is different, in that the default is to use unused colors from, and in the order of, the [main data colors array](classes/FacetChart.md#attr-facetchartdatacolors).

+The extra value axes that are not positioned directly adjacent to the [chart rect.](classes/FacetChart.md#attr-facetchartshowchartrect) of the FacetChart may additionally have an axis line to connect the gradation tick marks.
+Whether to draw this line is controlled by the [showAxisLine](classes/MetricSettings.md#attr-metricsettingsshowaxisline) property, and the properties of the line are specified using [axisLineProperties](classes/MetricSettings.md#attr-metricsettingsaxislineproperties).
+The default is to draw the axis lines whenever the chart rect. is drawn and to draw the line using the same properties as the lines of the chart rect. (for example, lineColor and lineWidth).

+The extra value axis charts may be [single- or multi-facet](classes/MetricSettings.md#attr-metricsettingsmultifacet) charts.
+If the underlying [data](classes/FacetChart.md#attr-facetchartdata) is multi-facet then the extra value axes may use the facet whose values are labelled on the data axis or the facet used to create the legend (the first and second facets, respectively).
+Both types of charts vary the first facet to get a data series to plot.
+Multi-facet charts also vary the second facet, but single-facet charts keep the second facet fixed at a constant [FacetValue](#object-facetvalue).

+The exact facet value to use for the second facet is specified using the [fixedFacetValue](classes/MetricSettings.md#attr-metricsettingsfixedfacetvalue) property.

 ---
 ## Object: MultiWindowSettings